 Travel

 My first trip to Barcelona back in September 2015 was filled with so much excitement that I could barely handle both the trip and starting a travel blog.
 I was overwhelmed by all my photos and thoughts, so it took quite a while to break down all my experiences in Barcelona.
-I am so fortunate to have been able to go back to Barcelona time and time again, and I finally feel like I’m becoming more of an expert than my Barcelona boyfriend.
-There are so many ‘must-see’ areas in Barcelona and the Gothic Quarter is one such area.
+I am so fortunate to have been able to go back to Barcelona time and time again, and I finally feel like I’m becoming more of an expert than my partner (who is actually from Barcelona).
+There are so many ‘must-see’ areas in Barcelona and the Gothic Quarter is most definitely one of them.
 The Gothic Quarter, or Barri Gòtic in Catalan, is the old city centre of Barcelona.
 Many of the buildings date from medieval times, some even from as far back as the Roman settlement of Barcelona.

-Barcelona - Barri Gòtic 2Barcelona - Plaça Reial 2Starting out on the east side of Barri Gòtic, Victor began his excellent tour of the area.
-We started walking along La Rambla, which is the most famous street in Barcelona.
-Not only is it a remarkable street full of life, it also acts as a divider between Barri Gòtic to the east, and El Raval to the west.
+This walking tour takes you to all the best and must-see sights in Barri Gòtic.
+If you’re wondering where exactly is this area, it’s on the right side of La Rambla, the most famous street in Barcelona.
+Not only is it a remarkable street full of life, it also acts as a divider between Barri Gòtic to the right, and El Raval to the left.
 It makes it very helpful in knowing where exactly you are in the city.
+Now, onto the walk!

 Plaça Reial